Hiking in Kosovo: Clubs

 In Kosovo there are more than 25 hiking clubs organizing different hiking events.
 The most known in Pristina are: "HikingNjeri" and "SHBA Prishtina" but still Prizren is known for the largest number of hiking societies.
 During the last years, hiking in Kosovo has gotten more and more support from different foreign organizations like:"USAID", "EU Commission" and "Ministry of Culture, Youth and Sports (MCYS)".
 The best way to taste Kosovo's mountains and enjoy the stay there is to join one of these clubs for a small membership fee.
 The hikes are organized on weekends(almost every weekend) going from weekly ones with general attendance in some clubs to more rare but demanding hikes in others.

 Chronology of the establishment of hiking clubs

-The society "Gjeravica" from Peć is the first society that was created in 1928.
+The society "Gjeravica" from Peja is the first society that was created in 1928.
 After the World War II many clubs were created in: Mitrovica, Gjakova, Ferizaj, Pristina and Prizren.
 In 1951 the first Hiking community was formed which later was called "Lidhja Bjeshkatare - Skitare e Kosovës".

 Except outdoor activities many clubs started publishing magazines and books for example "Gjeravica", which managed to publish 19 issues of the magazine "The Voice of Gjeravica".